-- For relief from pain - Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e period pain, migraine or on the advice of the emergency services. - Standard Ibuprofen will ONLY be administered in tablet form to pupils age 12 and over for period pain, migraine and muscle/skeletal disorders involving inflammation i.e. joint sprains. - Ibuprofen will NOT be administered to any pupil diagnosed with asthma or to pupils under the age of 12.
+For relief from pain

+Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine or on the advice of the emergency services.

+Standard Ibuprofen will ONLY be administered in tablet form to pupils age 12 and over for period pain, migraine and muscle/skeletal disorders involving inflammation i.e. joint sprains.